 He explained his process, as if by explaining he could teach me.
 He believed I was teachable.

-I thought the conversation should have been over, though.
+I thought the conversation should have been over.
 He knew the book.
 Or he thought he knew the book.
 We should rest.
-I leaned back against the tree.
-I closed my eyes.
+I leaned back against the tree, closed my eyes.
 But I knew the truth–the Pope was already somewhere else with this.
 He was on the next step.
 And chances were this would involve me in ways I was not comfortable.
 Like the fish flapping on its back, what choice would I have?
 He was the Pope and it was his plan.

 So began the conversation about Lewis Carroll.
-I didn’t want to talk about him.
 I didn’t want to read him.
 What was the point?
 I would never talk to Deirdre.

 “When you talk to Deirdre–” the Pope began.